+If there is not a state qualifying event, the date on which the state appoints the team to be the representative to the National FFA Agricultural Issues Forum will be considered as the state qualifying date.
+This must be substantiated by the state FFA advisor or other authorized individual from the state FFA association.
 A minimum of three competent and unbiased judges will be provided.
 They will be instructed not to take sides on the issue(s).
 Professors and industry representatives are recommended.
-The superintendent of this event will adequately prepare the judges before the event.
+The superintendent of this LDE will adequately prepare the judges before the event.
 Teams should refrain from having contact with the judges throughout the competition, i.e., no samples may be left with the judges.